offbynull/actors/README.md

 Following the above implementation rules means that, outside of receiving and sending messages, an actor is fully isolated.
 This isolation helps with concurrency (no shared state, so we don't have to worry about synchronizing state) and transparency (it doesn't matter if you're passing messages to a component that's remote or local, the underlying transport mechanism should make it transparent).

-##### Standard Actors
+##### Normal Actors

-Standard actors are classes that implement **Actor**.
+Normal actors are classes that implement **Actor**.
 For every message that comes in to an actor, its onStep method will be invoked.
 Example of a standard actor:

 ```java
 public final class CustomActor implements Actor {